Icon Design Guidelines

 If you have an existing set of app icon resources, the following techniques can help you get great results as you create high-resolution versions of your artwork.

 Scale up your original artwork and then redraw.
 Using the nearest-neighbor scaling algorithm, scale your original artwork to 200%.
-This works well if the original artwork was not created with vector shapes and does not include layer effects.
+This works well if the original artwork wasn’t created with vector shapes and doesn’t include layer effects.
 The result is a large, pixelated image on top of which you can draw matching high-resolution art.
 This is a good way to begin because it allows you to preserve the original layout of your design.

 If the original artwork was created with vector shapes or includes layer effects, you can use the default scaling algorithm instead of the nearest-neighbor algorithm.